 Return to Francollarts once again, and from there journey a good distance northeast to the next quest marker.
-When you arrive you'll discover a Guarded Treasure event, where... more Giant Centipedes (level thirty-eight) lurk near a ravaged campsite.
+When you arrive you’ll discover a Guarded Treasure event (#5 on the map), where… more Giant Centipedes (level thirty-eight) lurk near a ravaged campsite.
 Okay, getting kind of old now.
-Kill the tedious bugs, then loot the containers lying about before grabbing the "Letter to Gregory Pyxide" off a terribly mangled corpse.
+Kill the tedious bugs, then loot the containers lying about before grabbing the “Letter to Gregory Pyxide” off a terribly mangled corpse.
 How mangled?
 The lootable part includes one and a half legs.
 Ouch.
 Looks like the handiwork of Count Crespi again.
 Indirectly of course.

 Turmes Palace Ruins

 The final Belgaard site is further northeast, and while getting there isn’t really much of a problem, doing so without tripping over several quests and map markers you don’t want to bother with might be.
 From the Guarded Treasure head south to find a road, which you should follow northeast until it forks.
 At this fork you’ll find the Gelenser Farm signpost, and if you go exploring off the road to the north you’ll find a cave, near which is a Vintner’s Contract location.
 Something to keep in mind for later.